- Holidays and Celebrations»

 Maha Shivaratri is a festival being celebrated across India.
 The word 'Maha' means great and Siva is a most revered God in Hindu Philosophy and 'ratri' means Night.
 So 'Maha Shivaratri' means The Great Night of Lord Siva or Siva's night.
 The intensity of its observance is same everywhere in India.
 In the North, South, West & East people celebrate Shivaratri with equal enthusiasm and devotion.
 It is a Hindu festival and has a strong base of spirituality.

 Maha Shivaratri is joyously celebrated on the night of the 14th day of Krishna Paksha of Falgun as per the Hindu calendar.
 It normally comes during February or March.
-This time it happens on 24th of February, 2017.
+Next time it happens on 13th of February, 2018.

 Faithful take one meal on the preceding day and keep fast for the whole day on the Shivaratri.
 Women follow this custom very seriously.
 On the festival day, the night is dedicated to Lord Shiva to his worship.
 The practice of various austerities and meditation are strictly observed by devotees.
 Large queue of devotees can be seen at all Shiva temples.
 The temples are well decorated and illuminated.
 Grand poojas are offered to please and get blessing of Lord Shiva.
 Some grand entertainment programs are also the usual scene at certain Siva temples.

 On that night, the devotees do not sleep. they gather in temples.
 Chanting Slokas, Manthras and singing Bhajans, they spend time.
 To keep them awake the whole night (as it is custom to remain sleepless), cultural programs are being performed.
 These entertainment programs usually start by mid night and run up to the early morning next day.
 It is the night for Siva actually.
 It is believed that he takes a good sleep on this night while his devotees avoid their sleep.